farhun/expo-custom-carousel/README.md

 - Tap to read fascinating historical facts about each location
 - Watch as images scale, rotate, and fade with your touch
 - Experience smooth transitions and beautiful backdrop effects

-## 📬 Get in Touch

-Having fun with the app?
-Got questions?
-We'd love to hear from you!
-Drop us a star if you enjoyed it! ⭐

-Happy exploring! 🌟